cuongquangnam/Safu-Query/README.md

+# Telegram Bot
-# This is the code to create a telegram bot for my participation in Binance SAFU Hackathon.
-It turns out to have many bugs.
+This is my work at Binance SAFU Hackathon
+I use the libraries from this link: https://github.com/rubenlagus/TelegramBots